nachoaldamav/ultra/README.md

 > Currently CRA is not compatible.

-The commands with no-cache executes `npm cache clean -f` to delete NPM Cache files (SNPM uses them too [npm/pacote](https://github.com/npm/pacote)) and also deletes the store folder for SNPM.
+The commands with no-cache executes `npm cache clean -f` to delete NPM Cache files (SNPM uses them too [npm/pacote](https://github.com/npm/pacote)) and also deletes the store folder for FNPM.